norulshahlam/tutorial-multiple-db/README.md

 2. MySQL database
 3. Oracle database

-As a bonus we will also show how to make a native native query and how to handle them.
+As a bonus we will also show how to make a native query of `Tuple` type and how to handle them.

 ### Technology used
 1. Docker